-Christopher Craig Brittain is Professor of Social and Political Theology at the University of Aberdeen in Scotland.
+Christopher Craig Brittain is Dean of Divinity and Margaret E. Fleck Chair in Anglican Studies at the University of Toronto.
 His primary research interest is in contemporary Christianity, which he explores from a variety of differing perspectives and concerns.

 At the theoretical level,he is interested in the ongoing debates within Christian theology over how Christian churches relate externally to the communities outside them—both in their secular and multi-faith varieties.
 He approaches this question by analysing the theological writing of key contemporary theologians who wrestle with these issues (e.g. John Milbank, Latin American liberation theology, William Cavanaugh), as well as influential non-Christian theorists on the same general concerns (e.g. Talal Asad, William Connolly, Seyla Benhabib, Jeffrey Stout).
 He has published critical articles on Milbank and Asad, and continues to research the concepts of “secularism” and “political theology” in depth.